Post-Concussion Syndrome Treatment: Therapy & Medications

 How to Find a Good Treatment Clinic

-If you’ve decided to pursue active rehabilitation for post-concussion syndrome, then the next step is to decide where you will go for treatment.
+If you’ve decided to pursue rehabilitation for post-concussion syndrome, then the next step is to decide where you will go for treatment.
 Obviously, you have to consider things like location, cost, and time.

 But there are other factors surrounding the quality of the health care you receive that you can use to make a good decision.
 For example, the best clinics have the characteristics listed in our post-concussion treatment center checklist:

-But no matter how long it’s been since your injury, there’s still hope for recovery.
+No matter how long it’s been since your injury, there’s still hope for recovery.
 With the right treatment regimen, a post-concussion syndrome diagnosis is not a life sentence.
 We’ve had patients from all over the United States and Europe visit our clinic because they knew we would take good care of them.